When denial can be harmful

 When faced with an overwhelming turn of events, it's OK to say, "I just can't think about all of this right now."
 You might need time to work through what's happened and adapt to new circumstances.
 But it's important to realize that denial should only be a temporary measure — it won't change the reality of the situation.

 It isn't always easy to tell if denial is holding you back.
+The strength of denial can change over time, especially for someone with chronic illness — some periods are linked to less defensiveness, and at other times denial may be much stronger.
 If you feel stuck or if someone you trust suggests that you're in denial, however, you might try these strategies:

 - Honestly examine what you fear.